sysid/rs-env/README.md

 # rsenv

-> Hierarchical environment management with secure vault storage
+> Hierarchical environment management with secure vault storage.

 [![License: BSD-3-Clause](https://img.shields.io/badge/License-BSD--3--Clause-blue.svg)](https://opensource.org/licenses/BSD-3-Clause)
 [![Rust](https://img.shields.io/badge/rust-2021-orange.svg)](https://www.rust-lang.org/)

 ## What is rsenv?

 Managing environment variables across development, staging, and production shouldn't require copy-paste or risk exposing secrets. rsenv solves this with **hierarchical env files** that inherit from parents and a **vault system** that keeps sensitive files outside your repository while remaining fully functional through symlinks.

+This is a complete rewrite of V1 with 100% functional compatibility and a lot of new features.

 ## Features

 - **Hierarchical env files** - Link files with `# rsenv: parent.env`, children override parents
 - **Vault storage** - Move sensitive files outside your project, replaced by symlinks
-- **File swapping** - Toggle between dev and prod configs without touching version control
+- **File swapping** - Overwrite files with locala custom versions, but keep them out of version control
-- **SOPS encryption** - Encrypt vault contents with GPG or Age keys
+- **SOPS encryption** - Encrypt sensitive files in the vault with GPG or Age
 - **Shell integration** - Works seamlessly with direnv

 [See all features in the wiki](https://github.com/sysid/rs-env/wiki)